agraef/faust-mcp/README.md

 Obviously, some of these functions may or may not be available depending on the MCP device that you have.
 Both Mackie MCU and X-Touch should enable all features, but some cheaper MCP devices may not offer transport or function keys, push encoders, fader touch detection, scribble strips, or a timecode display.

 ## TODO

-- At present it's necessary to manually invoke "reset" (F3) to update the MCP state after changes which affect the collection of loaded Faust units.
-This should preferably be automatic, but pd-faust currently doesn't offer any notifications about such changes.

 - There's no musical time display right now.
 This requires non-trivial changes in pd-faust itself, as its built-in sequencer currently doesn't provide musical timing information to the player abstraction.